The ACNC Annual Report 2022-23 provides an overview of the Commission's work in the 2022-23 financial year.

 If a charity is dissatisfied with our objection decision, it can apply for a review by the Administrative Appeals Tribunal (AAT).

-In 2021–22, the AAT handed down three decisions where the Commissioner of the ACNC was a party.
-The AAT decided in favour of the ACNC in two of those decisions.
+During the year, the AAT handed down one decision where the Commissioner of the ACNC was a party.
+The AAT decided in favour of the ACNC.

 If a charity is dissatisfied with an AAT decision, it can appeal to the Federal Court of Australia on questions of law.
 A charity can also appeal objection decisions directly to the Federal Court.

-In 2021–22, no applications (in which the ACNC was a party) were made to the Federal Court.
-Further, no decisions were made by the Federal Court.
+In 2022–23, no applications in which the ACNC was a party were made to the Federal Court.
+Further, no decisions (in which the ACNC was a party) were made by the Federal Court.

 The ACNC Commissioner is a statutory office holder.
-The Hon Dr Gary Johns held the role of Commissioner from 1 December 2017 to 31 July 2022.
+Sue Woodward AM was appointed to the role of Commissioner on 12 December 2022.

 The ACNC Act (Part 5-2) provides for the establishment of the Commissioner’s position, functions and powers, including terms and conditions of appointment.